ImKyleJK/pancake-simulator/README.md

 ### To Play
 Clone or download this repository and open ```index.html``` in your browser of choice.

+### To Win
-To win, progress through the levels, defeat the mini-boss, and reach the last level to defeat the Evil Waffle.
+Progress through the levels, defeat the mini-boss, and reach the last level to defeat the Evil Waffle.

 ### Controls
 Action      | Key